Your Clinical Supervisor & Counsellor

 Areas of Interest: Creativity focussed counselling for wellbeing and good mental health, Narrative Therapy, Rational Emotive Behaviour Therapy, Resilience Building, Systemic Therapies, Queer Theory, Professional Burn-out prevention, Climate Change, Sustainability, First Nations Peoples.

 OUTSIDE OF WORK

 Daphne Middleton has predominantly worked in clinical and medical settings for the Health Department of Western Australia in Mental Health with specialty experience in Child Development and Child and Adolescent Mental Health services.
 She has provided Clinical Supervision in a dedicated Professional Excellence team supervising over 40 counselling, clinical and qualified support staff.
 She has facilitated a wide range of reflective groups for various populations of all age ranges for many years.
 As a trainer she has successfully provided experiential art based therapeutic teaching groups with Narrative Therapy approaches for professionals and for staff of human, social and community based services.
-Since 2007 she has been focussing her work on providing Reflective Clinical Supervision to all helping professionals and has supported the growth and development of over 500 graduates and helping professionals, from support workers, allied health staff to senior social workers, qualified counsellors, doctors, clinical leads, middle and upper managers and heads of departments.
+Since 2007 she has been focussing her work on providing Reflective Clinical Supervision to all helping professionals and has supported the growth and development of over 500 graduates and helping professionals, from support workers, allied health staff to senior social workers, qualified counsellors, advocates, doctors, clinical leads, middle and upper managers and heads of departments.

 Daphne Middleton has completed many years of training in various psychotherapies and clinical supervision approaches before focussing on resilience building, Narrative Therapy and Trauma Informed Restorative and Rejuvenating approaches.
 She brings energy, passion and enthusiasm offering creative tools for change and dedication to make sure that empowerment and personal agency is aimed for in each helping or teaching interaction.